Model diagnostics

 - Points: Median observed response probability within each quantile of exposure

-On the sidebar panel you can change the following parameters:
+On the sidebar panel the following parameters can be changed:

 - X-axis: Odds ratios — representing the effect of each covariate on the probability of response